Craftsman CMCBL730P1 - 20V 410 CFM Cordless Brushless Blower

 Price comparison

-As you can see from these interactive charts, when compared to other 18-24V cordless blowers, the Craftsman CMCBL730P1 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 18-24V cordless blowers, the Craftsman CMCBL730P1 is on the cheap side of the price range.

 The bottom line